 From Kuala Lumpur all the way north to Thailand the west coast is Malaysia’s most populated and multi cultural region.
-Though relatively densely populated and industrialized, in many areas it still displays a lot of rural charm, and has some of Malaysia’s best farmstays, even near Kuala Lumpur.
+Though relatively densely populated and industrialized, in many areas it still displays a lot of rural charm, and agritourism is quite popular; it has some of Malaysia’s best leisure farm stays, even quite near Kuala Lumpur.

 The wildly spectacular Cameron Highlands are to be found north of the capital and are a popular place for trekking and hiking through its tropical forests and tall mountains.
 Between there and the coast lies Perak state once home to some of Asia’s greatest tin mining industry and with many still busy towns such as Taiping and Ipoh with much Chinese influence.
 Offshore there you’ll find the island of Pulau Pangkor a pleasant weekend getaway for families from the big city.

 Going farther north Penang Island is a well known destination for many both inside and outside Malaysia.
 It has been a major trading post for hundreds of years having had strong commercial connections with Thailand, India, Indonesia, China and Britain.
 It’s capital Georgetown with its interesting, colourful, mix of architecture and food remains a testament to those times.